-I was crossing a square by the Pompidou Center.
-French merchants had set up stands to snare tourists and shoppers.
+I was crossing a square where merchants had set up stands to snare tourists and shoppers.
 And most of those stands were ignorable.

 But one that caught my attention had two dozen bins of Italian chocolates.
 I didn’t want chocolates.
 I didn’t need chocolates.
 So how was it, just a few minutes later, I walked away with a half pound of them in a bag?
 It started the moment I stopped “just to look.”
 The woman behind the counter wasted no time in holding out a chocolate caramel extended in my direction.
 “Please,” she said, “Take and try.
 No charge.”